itsDV7/Password_Generator_Python/README.md

 # Password Generator Python

-Password Generator in Python can be used to create secure passwords for length upto 32 containing alphabets (Uppercase and Lowercase), digits, and special characters at random places.
+Password Generator in Python can be used to create secure passwords for length upto 32 characters containing alphabets (UPPERCASE and lowercase), digits, and special characters at random places.

 # Arguments and Usage
 ## Usage